elmtree-askmo/cloudcannon-app/content/learn/biology/define-tonicity-and-explain-how-hypertonic-hypotonic-and-isotonic-solutions-affect-animal-and-plant-cells.md

 url: /learn/biology/questions/define-tonicity-and-explain-how-hypertonic-hypotonic-and-isotonic-solutions-affect-animal-and-plant-cells
 score: -1.0
 related_article1:
+    id: 166985
+    title: >-
+        What are hydrophilic and hydrophobic interactions, and how do they influence membrane structure and permeability?
+    subject: Biology
+    url: /learn/biology/questions/what-are-hydrophilic-and-hydrophobic-interactions-and-how-do-they-influence-membrane-structure-and-permeability
+related_article2:
     id: 166982
+    title: >-
-    title: What are the structural differences between integral and peripheral proteins, and how do these differences relate to their functions?
+        What are the structural differences between integral and peripheral proteins, and how do these differences relate to their functions?
     subject: Biology
     url: /learn/biology/questions/what-are-the-structural-differences-between-integral-and-peripheral-proteins-and-how-do-these-differences-relate-to-their-functions
-related_article2:
-    id: 166973
-    title: Describe the structure of phospholipid bilayers and the significance of hydrophilic heads and hydrophobic tails.
-    subject: Biology
-    url: /learn/biology/questions/describe-the-structure-of-phospholipid-bilayers-and-the-significance-of-hydrophilic-heads-and-hydrophobic-tails
 related_article3:
-    id: 166973
+    id: 166985
-    title: Describe the structure of phospholipid bilayers and the significance of hydrophilic heads and hydrophobic tails.
+    title: >-
+        What are hydrophilic and hydrophobic interactions, and how do they influence membrane structure and permeability?
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-of-phospholipid-bilayers-and-the-significance-of-hydrophilic-heads-and-hydrophobic-tails
+    url: /learn/biology/questions/what-are-hydrophilic-and-hydrophobic-interactions-and-how-do-they-influence-membrane-structure-and-permeability
 related_article4:
-    id: 166985
+    id: 166982
+    title: >-
-    title: What are hydrophilic and hydrophobic interactions, and how do they influence membrane structure and permeability?
+        What are the structural differences between integral and peripheral proteins, and how do these differences relate to their functions?
     subject: Biology
-    url: /learn/biology/questions/what-are-hydrophilic-and-hydrophobic-interactions-and-how-do-they-influence-membrane-structure-and-permeability
+    url: /learn/biology/questions/what-are-the-structural-differences-between-integral-and-peripheral-proteins-and-how-do-these-differences-relate-to-their-functions
 related_article5:
-    id: 166973
+    id: 166976
-    title: Describe the structure of phospholipid bilayers and the significance of hydrophilic heads and hydrophobic tails.
+    title: >-
+        Differentiate between integral and peripheral proteins in terms of structure and function.
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-of-phospholipid-bilayers-and-the-significance-of-hydrophilic-heads-and-hydrophobic-tails
+    url: /learn/biology/questions/differentiate-between-integral-and-peripheral-proteins-in-terms-of-structure-and-function
 ---

 &nbsp;